 The twin babies were having such a time, with their tiny gasping cries.
 Leora would try to nurse them, but they’d gasp and choke.
 Clabe and Leora held them upside down to pull phlegm from their mouths with their fingers.
 This needed to be done day and night.
 One of Leora’s brothers from next door came over at night to help so they could get some sleep.

 The doctor suggested getting them to take a little whiskey from a spoon to clear their throats.
 But it didn’t do any good.
 Pertussis, or whooping cough, is most dangerous in young babies.

 Baby Jack died, then two days later, Jean died, too.
 They were five weeks old.

 Grandmother Goff, who lived next door, sewed white satin and lace burial gowns for them.
-The service was held in the living room of little house.
+The service, delivered by Rev. C. M. Corrie from the Methodist Church, was held in the living room of little house.
 The seven surviving children sat in another room, with buckets nearby, just in case.

 The neighbors had taken up a collection for flowers.
 Carnations.
 For the rest of her life, whenever Doris would smell carnations, it took her back to the funeral for the baby twins.